 Misty asks to borrow some of Ash and Brock’s Pokemon to get a more balanced team since her team is all Water Pokemon.
 They agree, but wonder why winning is so important to her.
 She reveals that she never had her own princess doll set when she was younger.
 She was given her sisters’ hand-me-downs.
 Everyone always told her how lucky she was to have three sets of dolls, but she always wanted her own set.

-Jessie and Misty both do amazingly in the Pokemon Tournament, and the finale match pairs them off against each other.
+Jessie and Misty both do amazingly in the Pokemon Tournament, and the grand finale match pairs them off against each other.
 Before the match begins, Jessie explains that she always hated the Princess Day Festival because she never had a single Princess doll.
 Her family could never afford to get her any, and she was the only girl in town to go without any dolls on Princess Day.

 The match begins – Misty sends out Pikachu while Jessie uses Arbok.
 Pikachu is able to easy toss aside Arbok, followed quickly by Weezing and Meowth.